nasa/isaac/dense_map/geometry_mapper/readme.md

     --voxblox_integrator: When fusing the depth point clouds use this VoxBlox method.
 Options are: "merged", "simple", and "fast".
 The default is "merged".
-    --voxel_size is the grid size used for binning the points, in meters.
+    --voxel_size: The grid size used for binning depth cloud points and creating the mesh.
+Measured in meters.
     --max_iso_times_exposure: Apply the inverse gamma transform to images, multiply them by max_iso_times_exposure/ISO/exposure_time
       to adjust for lightning differences, then apply the gamma